 The lion chronotypes don't even need an alarm; they're ready to go before most people are up.
 Those who fall under this sleep chronotype are most productive in the mornings.
 Because of their early start, lions are understandably exhausted by afternoon and prefer to fall asleep almost immediately after they get home.
 Lions are go-getters, born leaders, and excel at strategic thinking.

 The perfect daily routine for lions:

-While knowing your chronotype can help you understand your sleep habits better, there are also other considerations for locking in a good night’s rest, such as investing in a luxury mattress that supports your body and provides superior levels of comfort.
+While knowing your chronotype can help you understand your sleep habits better, there are also other considerations for locking in a good night’s rest, such as investing in a luxury hybrid mattress that supports your body and provides superior levels of comfort.
 Regardless of your chronotype, you’ll find that you’re able to lock in a good night’s rest when the right essentials are in place.

 Which sleep chronotype do you identify with?
 Let us know in the comments.

 Shop the best-rated Puffy mattress with these extra comfy benefits:

 Disclaimer.
 We love sleep and we want you to get the best sleep possible.
 But we do not provide medical advice.
 This blog is intended for informational purposes only.
 It is not a substitute for professional medical info, diagnosis, or treatment.
 Never ignore professional medical advice in seeking treatment because of something you have read on our blog.